 The staff of the STTC are dedicated to facilitating the technological empowerment of the university’s student body.
 Students who visit the STTC can learn about Microsoft Office and Adobe products and Web page design.
-The facility provides both PC and Apple computers.
+The facility provides both PC’s and Macs.
 All computers have the ability to print to both black and white and color laser printers.

 Midtown and Westside 24-Hour Labs

 There are three 24-Hour Labs, open seven days a week throughout the year.
 One lab is located in the Westside Classroom Building, Room 247c.
 The other labs are located on the Midtown campus in the Student Center, Room 214, and in the Science Building, Room 127.
-These facilities support both Windows and Apple desktops and are equipped with at least a black and white laser printer in each facility.
+These facilities are equipped with black and white laser printers.
 To gain access to these labs, students must swipe their university ID card through the facility’s card reader.
 The 24-Hour Labs are not staffed but are monitored and maintained regularly.
 It is the responsibility of each student to use these facilities in accordance with CSCU and Western’s computer policies.
 These facilities have the same software as the staffed computer centers.

 Student Accounts/Resources: All Western students are eligible for the following accounts:

 WCSU User Account – Students who wish to use any of the computer facilities at WCSU (Computer Centers, technology classrooms, 24-Hour Labs, etc.) or access the wireless network must obtain a WCSU User Account.
 Accounts are automatically created when students are either 1) accepted into a degree program by Admissions, or 2) registered for a class.
 An informational message containing instructions for setting up a password is sent to the student’s personal email address given when applying through Admissions or first registering in person through the Registrar’s office.
 To learn more about accounts, visit https://support.wcsu.edu/ and select “Accounts”.